 V. Appeals Procedure.
 If either the student or the faculty member is not satisfied with the report of the Fact Finder, the student or faculty member may file a written appeal to the chief academic officer within 10 calendar days of receiving the report, which time period may be extended for good cause shown.
 The chief academic officer shall convene and serve as the chairperson of an Appeals Committee, which shall also include the chief student affairs officer, two faculty members elected annually by the faculty council or senate and one student elected annually by the student senate.
 The Appeals Committee shall review the findings and recommendations of the report, with particular focus on whether the conduct in question is protected by academic freedom.
 The Appeals Committee shall not conduct a new factual investigation or overturn any factual findings contained in the report unless they are clearly erroneous.
-If the Appeals Committee decides to reverse the Fact Finder in a case where there has not been an investigation because the Fact Finder erroneously found that the alleged conduct was protected by academic freedom, it may remand to the Fact Finder for further proceedings.
+If the Appeals Committee decides to reverse the Fact Finder in a case where there has not been an investigation because the Fact Finder for further proceedings.
 The committee shall issue a written decision within 20 calendar days of receiving the appeal.
 A copy of the decision shall be sent to the student, the faculty member, the department chairperson and the president.

 VI.
 Subsequent Action.
 Following the completion of these procedures, the appropriate college official shall decide the appropriate action, if any, to take.
 For example, the department chairperson may decide to place a report in the faculty member's personnel file or the president may bring disciplinary charges against the faculty member.
 Disciplinary charges may also be brought in extremely serious cases even though the college has not completed the entire investigative process described above; in that case, the bringing of disciplinary charges shall automatically suspend that process.
-Any action taken by a college, whether interim or final, must comply with the bylaws of the University and the Collective bargaining agreement between the University and the Professional Staff Congress.
+Any action taken by a college, whether interim or final, must comply with the bylaws of the University and the collective bargaining agreement between the University and the Professional Staff Congress.